ultreyaonline/standalone/HOSTING.md

 https://sendgrid.com/solutions/email-api/smtp-service/

+You could also use the SMTP Relay features of GSuite or Office365 if your account has them enabled and is allowed to set application-specific passwords for a specific mailbox, in which case use those credentials in your .env file for MAIL configs.

 ---

 # Backups
-If you are hosting with Cloudways, you can use their automated daily backup service to take a copy of your site files and database.

-You may optionally wish to enable timed backups within the application: You can configure the timing of the backups in the `/App/Console/Kernal.php`, which is set to 3am by default.
+You may enable timed backups within the application: You can configure the timing of the backups in the `/App/Console/Kernal.php`, which is set to 3am by default.

 If you are having the application do its own backups, you must first specify where you want those backups stored.